Totally Modular Building Britain’s First Hydrogen Homes

 Gas networks are reliable and extremely resilient and responsive to demands.
 With 85% of the UK connected to the gas network it is logical to repurpose this vast asset to carry a clean-burning gas like hydrogen.”

-Keep an eye out for updates on our social media!
+Keep an eye out for further updates on our social media!

 @totallymodular on Twitter, LinkedIn, Facebook & Youtube.